MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility.md

 ### Central inventory adjustment

 Inventory Visibility allows external systems to call its API to post inventory changes.
-The changes will immediately take effect in Inventory Visibility, so on-hand inventory is deducted instantly.
+The changes will immediately take effect in Inventory Visibility.
+Therefore, on-hand inventory is instantly deducted.

 ### Soft reservation to avoid overselling across all order channels